syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 An entire Word document is represented by an instance of WordDocument and it is root element of DocIO’s DOM.
 Word document contains a collection of sections.
 A Word document must contain at least one section.

-A section represents group of paragraphs, tables etc., that have a specific set of properties used to define the pages, number of columns, headers and footers and so on which decides how the text appears.
+A section represents group of paragraphs, tables etc., that have a specific set of properties used to define the pages, number of columns, headers and footers and so on that decides how the text appears.
 A section should contain at least one paragraph in this body.

-The following code snippet explains how to add a section into a WordDocument instance.
+The following code example explains how to add a section into a WordDocument instance.

 {% highlight c# %}
 [C#]

-//Create an instance of WordDocument Instance (Empty Word Document)
+//Creates an instance of WordDocument Instance (Empty Word Document)

 WordDocument document = new WordDocument();

-//Add a new section into the Word document
+//Adds a new section into the Word document

 IWSection section = document.AddSection();

-//Specify the page margins
+//Specifies the page margins

 section.PageSetup.Margins.All = 50f;